matteodanelli/MMM-cryptocurrency/README.md

 ## Notes
-Data is provided by <a href="https://coinmarketcap.com/">coinmarketcap.com</a>.
+Data provided by <a href="https://coinmarketcap.com/">coinmarketcap.com</a>.
 - Endpoints update every 5 minutes.
-- Currently you can only display Currencies which are listed within the Top-10 at the Website.
+- Currently you can only display currencies listed within top-10 on coinmarketcap.com.

 ## Feedback